Magafurov/ChessNN/README.md

 ### Filter pgn

-You can filter your pgn files with filter_pgn.ipynb according to your chosen conditions (elo range, time controls).
-The tags I used are in pgn_npz_tag_files folder.
+You can filter your pgn files with `filter_pgn.ipynb` according to your chosen conditions (elo range, time controls).
+The tags I used are in `\pgn_npz_tag_files`.

 ### Generating tensor database

-To convert pgn files to tensors use generate.ipynb
+To convert pgn files to tensors use `generate.ipynb`

 ### Training

-Initializing and training of the network is done in training.ipynb
+Initializing and training of the network is done in `training.ipynb`